 |Lutjegast||Laying hens||48,000||HPAI H5N8||10 Nov 2020|

 HPAI = highly pathogenic avian influenza

-All current national measures, such as the obligation to house commercially kept poultry, will remain in full force.
-As of this week, for keepers of laying hens, breeding animals and broilers a stricter reporting obligation is in place.
+The obligation to house commercially kept poultry is withdrawn.
+It is still very important that appropriate hygiene measures are taken to minimise the risk of infection.
+For keepers of laying hens, breeding animals and broilers a stricter reporting obligation stays in place.
 They must report the loss of animals to the NVWA sooner.
 This allows bird flu infections to come to light earlier and reduces the risk of spreading.

 The requirement to keep commercial poultry indoors was lifted on 6 July 2021.
 As a result of a bird flu outbreak in ornamental waterfowl in Heeten on 25 August 2021, the government has asked the expert group on Animal Diseases for a risk assessment for this region and for the whole of the Netherlands.
 The experts conclude that the risk has not changed since the last risk assessment.
 The government therefore sees no reason at this time to take additional measures, such as a regional or national obligation to keep animals indoors.
 All parties involved, including WBVR, will keep a close eye on the bird migration season and, if necessary, tighten the requirements at a later date.
 The monitoring of dead wild birds is ongoing in the Netherlands, and the monitoring of live wild birds will be started.